ioccc-src/winner/1996/huffman/README.md

 with an ANSI C compiler and comes with user documentation that even a blind person could read.

-The program is a bi-directional filter with the output of the program suitable for its input.
+The program is a bidirectional filter with the output of the program suitable for its input.
 The output of this program, when used as input, undoes the original program filtering.